statsig-io/statsig-forward-proxy/README.md

   -h, --help                                                       Print help -V, --version                                                    Print version
 ```
-1. MODE:  This can be configured as grpc or http.
-Currently we recommend only using the http mode, as
+1. MODE:  This can be configured as grpc or http or grpc-and-http to allow for easy migrations.
-          there hasn't been large usage of grpc.
-However, if you wish to to use grpc, please reachout
-          and we'd be happy to support you.
 2. CACHE: local uses in process memory to cache backup values, while redis, will use redis.
 Redis
           will store the config in a single key entry that ends up being "statsig::{sha256(sdk_key)}".
           This allows you read the value back from the SDK data adapter if needed.